ualsg/ualsg.netlify.app/content/home/video-feature.md

 <script src="https://player.vimeo.com/api/player.js"></script>
 <br />

-We are introducing innovative methods, datasets, and software to advance data-driven urban planning, digital twins, and geospatial technologies in establishing and managing the smart cities of tomorrow.
+We are introducing innovative methods, datasets, and software to derive new insights in cities and advance data-driven urban planning, digital twins, and geospatial technologies in establishing and managing the smart cities of tomorrow.
-Converging multidisciplinary approaches inspired by recent advancements in computer science, geomatics and urban data science, seasoned with a touch of crowdsourcing and open science, we conceive cutting-edge techniques for urban sensing and analytics at the city-scale.
+Converging multidisciplinary approaches inspired by recent advancements in computer science, geomatics and urban data science, and influenced by crowdsourcing and open science, we conceive cutting-edge techniques for urban sensing and analytics at the city-scale.
 Watch the [video](https://vimeo.com/764033095) above or read more [here](/about/).

 We are proudly based at the [Department of Architecture](https://cde.nus.edu.sg/arch/) at the [College of Design and Engineering](https://cde.nus.edu.sg) of the [National University of Singapore](https://www.nus.edu.sg), a leading global university centered in the heart of Southeast Asia.